sweetkimchi/breakout-game/doc/PLAN.md

    When the number reaches 0, the block is destroyed.
 Each level will have higher number of total hits required to destroy all blocks.

-3. Blocks that float around the map, making it harder for the player to aim the blocks.
+3. Blocks that float around the map, making it harder for the player to hit the blocks.

 4. Blocks will drop power-ups when damaged (not necesarily destroyed) by chance.

 ## Power-up Ideas

-1. Instant gain of a large amount of experience (used to level up the paddle).
+1. Instant gain of a large amount of experience (used to level up the paddles).

 2. Bigger sized ball (x2 or x3) which makes it easier for the player to hit it with the paddle and more likely for the ball to hit the blocks.

-3. An indestructible layer of blocks forms at the bottom of the map for a period of time.
-During this time, the ball cannot cause the player to lose a life.
+3. An indestructible layer of blocks forms at the bottom of the map for a certain period of time.
+   During this time, the ball cannot fall through the indestructible layer and cause the player to lose a life.

 ## Cheat Key Ideas